-Figure B-1.
-Allocation Detail for Project A in FTEs View shows the allocation detail for project A in FTEs view.
+Figure B-9.
+Allocation Detail for Project E in FTEs View shows the unmet demand on the Staffing Profile page.

-Table B-3.
-Example Unmet Demand Calculations for Project A lists the forecasts, assignments, and unmet demand calculations in different effort types.
+Table B-7.
+Example Unmet Demand Calculations for Project E lists the total capacity, forecast, assignment and unmet demand calculation for Project E on the Resource Pool page.